actionableinsights/recruiterform/README.md

 # to do

+0. fields are multiselect when Residence and From/TO language single select
+1. Users can choose more than one From/To language pairs
-1. Display default data for word_count and whatsapp fields
+2. Display default data for word_count and whatsapp fields
-2. Rewrite terms and translate
+3. Rewrite terms and translate
-3. Allow users to select language for interface and terms
+4. Allow users to select language for interface and terms

-4. Language pair to and from must not be the same
+~~5.
+Language pair to and from must not be the same > uses validation~~

 # Simple Form